Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: INTRODUCTION

 The LSND experiment was the first one to observe $\approx 3\sigma$ excess of electron anti-neutrinos in the beam of neutrinos produced by pions decay at rest~\cite{Ath1996, Agu2001}.
 The LSND results were tested by the MiniBooNE experiment which has also reported a low energy excess in $\nu_\mu \rightarrow \nu_e$ and $\bar\nu_\mu \rightarrow \bar\nu_e$ channels in neutrino beam from decay-in-flight pions.
 The overall significance of the MiniBooNE excess in both neutrino and antineutrino modes is $4.8~\sigma$~\cite{Agu2009,Agu2018,Agu2021}.
 The positive results of accelerator-based neutrino experiments LSND and MiniBooNE are currently being tested by JSNS$^2$~\cite{Lee2023} and MicroBooNE~\cite{Abr2022,Abr2022a} collaborations.

-The ``reactor antyneutrino anomaly'' (RAA) has shown a $(5-6)\%$ discrepancy between the expected (based on a new anti-neutrino flux calculations~\cite{Mue2011,Hub2011}) and the observed count rates of inverse beta-decay (IBD) reaction at the detectors installed close, $10-30$~m, to the nuclear reactors.
+The ``reactor antineutrino anomaly'' (RAA) \cite{Men2011} has shown a $(5-6)\%$ discrepancy between the expected (based on a new anti-neutrino flux calculations~\cite{Mue2011,Hub2011}) and the observed count rates of inverse beta-decay (IBD) reaction at the detectors installed close, $10-30$~m, to the nuclear reactors.
 This effect has been explained via mixing between electron and sterile (anti)neutrino with oscillation parameters $\Delta m_{14}^2 \approx 1 \rm{eV^2}$ and $sin^2(2\theta_{14}) \approx 0.05$~\cite{Den2017, Gar2018}.

-However, the recent results of reactor experiments~\cite{Ade2019,Bak2019,Alm2023}, as well as the new data on the spectrum of reactor neutrinos~\cite{Kop2021} probably do not confirm the existence of the RAA and its oscillation solution~\cite{Giu2021}.
+However, the recent reactor experiments~\cite{Ade2019,Bak2019,Alm2023} and new models of reactor neutrino spectra~\cite{Kop2021}, based in particular on the so-called summation approach, made the discrepancy between measurements and theoretical predictions less significant~\cite{Giu2021,Per2023}.

 The next indication of the possible existence of a sterile neutrino has been related with $\approx 16\%$ ($2.9\sigma$) lack of count rate in Ga-Ge radiochemical solar neutrino detectors SAGE~\cite{Abd1999,Abd2006} and GALLEX/GNO~\cite{Ham1998,Alt2005} during calibration with intense artificial neutrino sources $^{51}$Cr and $^{37}$Ar.
 Recently, BEST collaboration has presented the new results obtained with $\rm{{^{51}Cr}}$ source and Ga-Ge detector and the deficit of the observed $\rm{^{71}Ga}(\nu_e,e^-)\rm{^{71}Ge}$ reaction events stands at more than $5\sigma$ level~\cite{Bar2022, Bar2022a}.